Bessie/recipes/README.md

 ## Recipie descriptions and language

-The recipes are in markdown and follow a format adapted from the format described by Conrad Stoll and John Rodgers in [this gihhub repo](https://github.com/cnstoll/Grocery-Recipe-Format)
+The recipes are in markdown and follow a format adapted from the format described by Conrad Stoll in [this gihhub repo](https://github.com/cnstoll/Grocery-Recipe-Format)

 ### Metadata
 Each Recipe opens with a metadata table like so: